-The College usually measures its performance using the student satisfaction surveys, the Department of Education's Compare Schools Performance website and the National Achievement Rate Tables.
-For 2022/23 the College's student survey and the National Student Survey (for higher education students) were used as performance indicators along with Strata detailing the College's performance data against national comparators for 2021/22.
+The College usually measures its performance using the student satisfaction surveys, the Department of Education's Compare Schools Performance website and national comparators.
+For 2023/24 the College's student survey and the National Student Survey (for higher education students) were used as performance indicators along with Strata detailing the College's performance data against national comparators.